Clubs & Activities

 Our club aims to support students both majoring in or simply taking deaf studies classes, including ASL.
 We organize signing dinners so students have the opportunity to practice classroom skills in a more social environment, and have the chance to learn from their peers.
-We also organize events to bring students together and give them a chance to interact with the Deaf Community.
+We also organize events to bring students together and give them a chance to interact with the Deaf Community, such as our annual ASL Ball.
 When brought to our attention, we will disseminate information regarding other Deaf Community events to our members as well.
-Contact the Deaf Studies Club at email@example.com or https://bu.collegiatelink.net/organization/deafstudiesclub.
+Contact the Deaf Studies Club at firstname.lastname@example.org or through our Facebook Group.

 The School of Education Dean’s Hosts are a select group of enthusiastic and knowledgeable undergraduate students who act as ambassadors for the School of Education.
-They are dedicated to serving the SED community through hosting prospective students and families, as well as volunteering at SED community events with current BU students, parents, and alumni.
+They dedicate their time and serve the SED community by hosting prospective students and families, as well as volunteering at SED community events with current BU students, parents, and alumni.

 Elementary Education Club

-The Elementary Education Club serves as a resource and forum for undergraduate students at Boston University interested in elementary education.
-Through community service, members of the club hope to contribute to the educational needs of children in the greater Boston community.
-The Elementary Education Club serves as an academic resource allowing for the sharing of student perspectives.
-Through meetings, discussions, social events, and volunteer opportunities, the Elementary Education Club creates a community of students interested in elementary education.
-The Club is known for it’s annual event, Dancing with the Professors, which brings the SED community together.
-The Club also has a strong partnership with the Trotter Elementary School
+The Elementary Education Club aims to serve as a resource and forum for the all undergraduate students at Boston University interested in elementary education.
+Through community service, we contribute to the educational needs of children in the greater Boston community.
+The club serves as an academic resource, allowing for the sharing of student perspectives, and builds a community through meetings, discussions, social events, and volunteer opportunities.
+The club hosts events for and at the William Monroe Trotter Elementary School in Dorchester.

 The English Educators club unites English Education majors and other undergraduate students interested in the teaching of English.
 Forming a supportive environment, we provide assistance ranging from editing services to lesson plan exchanges.
 We offer ways to get involved in both the educational and literary communities by providing opportunities to volunteer with schools and libraries.
 Our weekly discussions consist of everything from dynamic educational debates to intense literary criticism, all the while adhering to a theme such as the achievement gap or super powers in literature.
 Past events have included attending talks at the Boston Book Festival as well as volunteering in a College Essay Bootcamp.
-Check out the English Educators website at englisheducators.org and like us on Facebook or contact us at email@example.com.
+Check out the English Educators website, like us on Facebook, follow us on Twitter, or contact us at email@example.com.